Yes, You Need a Fertilizer Spreader (Not Your Hands) To Treat Your Lawn—These 9 Tested Best

 Spreading Capacity

 Spreading capacity refers to the types of fertilizers or materials a spreader can handle.
-All fertilizer spreaders are capable of spreading grass seeds and pelletized chemicals, but far fewer can handle sand, powdered lime, and compost.
+The best fertilizer spreaders can help with planting grass seeds and distributing pelletized chemicals, but far fewer can handle sand, powdered lime, and compost.

 Precision

-All lawn spreaders deliver better precision than spreading fertilizer by hand.
-Still, some spreaders are more precise than their competitors.
-Accuracy and speed oppose one another in the case of spreaders.
-Drop spreaders are precise but slower.
-Broadcast spreaders are a bit less accurate, but faster.
-Liquid spreaders are not exact, but quite fast.
+All lawn spreaders deliver better precision than spreading fertilizer by hand, making them useful tools since applying too much or too little product is one of the most common fertilizer mistakes people make.
+Still, some spreaders are more precise than their competitors, and spreaders that are more accurate tend to be slower.
+For example, drop spreaders are precise but slow, whereas broadcast spreaders are a bit less accurate but fast.
+Liquid spreaders are not exact, but they are quite quick.

 The Advantages of Owning a Fertilizer Spreader

 A fertilizer spreader simplifies lawn treatments because it allows users to quickly and evenly apply seed, fertilizer, and lawn pest control products.
-You will also save time and money when you use a spreader because it allows you to quickly and evenly apply lawn products.
+You will also save time and money using a spreader because it allows you to quickly and evenly apply lawn products.

 • Spreaders apply lawn treatments far more evenly than hand spreading.